 Be sure that the website designer you choose to build and/or host your website holds the security of your website in high regard.
 Your security should be their top priority.
 Even when using a secure website platform, the backend configuration of your website can play a key role in the security of your website.
 A poor backend configuration can lead to security breaches.

-Find an expert when it comes to security and make sure your website is secure as possible.
+Therefore find an expert when it comes to security and make sure your website is secure as possible.

 Should you be worried about the security of your website?